Have you ever wondered what to do with old VHS tapes? Most families still have a few lying around in the back of a cupboard.

 Luckily, it’s possible to digitize those old VHS tapes so you can enjoy the content for years to come.
 Keep reading to find out how to Convert VHS to DVD.

-The Tools You’ll Need to Digitize Your VHS Tapes
+The Software You’ll Need to Digitize Your VHS Tapes

 You can still buy a VCR on Amazon.
 Depending on the model you choose, a VCR could set you back anything from $45 to $200.
 Even $45 seems steep for a technology that debuted in the mid-1960s, but if you’re adamant you want to recover your footage, you’ll just have to swallow the cost.